By default, files are sorted clockwise by decreasing file size. From the View menu, you can set a different sort order.

 - Click on the lock again.
 You can now close the window.

-Starting from version 2.9, you can choose whether files that are overwritten or removed from the destination should be moved to the trash or a custom folder.
+You can choose whether files that are overwritten or removed from the destination should be moved to the trash or a custom folder.

 A custom backup folder must be on the same device as the destination.
 If the backup folder is inside the destination (or the source for two-way syncs), it will be automatically excluded.